 Creating wealth isn’t easy but at the same time, it’s not mission impossible for most average Joes as long as you learn how to form healthy habits with your money and stick to a long-term savings and investing plan.

 Yes, looking into some of the best passive income ideas will massively help too!

 I am an example of a person who grew up in a low-income family and had no clue about personal finance or how building wealth works.

 Just being able to pay the bills on time, including those minimum payments on the credit card bills, with no savings left was the best we could do.

-But by the time I was in my early 20s, I educated myself with all the ways to acquire wealth when I realized my parents were always fighting about money at home.
+But by the time I was in my early 20s, I educated myself on all the ways to acquire wealth when I realized my parents were always fighting about money at home.

 One of my favorite ways to build wealth includes making extra money so I could increase my savings rate without significantly cutting back on my spending.

-From knowing absolutely nothing about money to saving over six-figures in my 20s, I’m going to talk about everything you need to know about building wealth from nothing.
+From knowing absolutely nothing about money to saving over 6 figures in my 20s and 7 figures in my 30s, I’m going to talk about everything you need to know about building wealth from nothing.

 Wealth building definition

 Let’s start off with a simple wealth building definition.